Joey Lussick

-He previously played for the Manly Warringah Sea Eagles and the Parramatta Eels in the NRL, and the Salford Red Devils in the Super League.
+He previously played for the Manly Warringah and the Parramatta Eels in the NRL, and the Salford Red Devils and St Helens in the Super League.

 Background

 Lussick was born in Freshwater, New South Wales, Australia.
-He is the younger brother of former Sea Eagles teammate Darcy Lussick and son of former Sea Eagles player Jason Lussick.
+He is the younger brother of former Sea Eagles teammate Darcy Lussick the older brother of Freddy Lussick and son of former Sea Eagles player Jason Lussick.

 Lussick played his junior rugby league for the Beacon Hill Bears, and rugby union for Newington College and the Australian Schoolboys rugby league and union team before being signed by the Parramatta Eels.

 Playing career

 Early career

 In late 2013, Lussick played for the Australian Schoolboys.
 In 2014 and 2015, he played for the Parramatta Eels' NYC team.
 During 2015, he made a mid-season switch to the Sydney Roosters.
 In 2016, he graduated to the Roosters' Intrust Super Premiership NSW team, Wyong Roos.

 2017

-In 2017, Lussick joined the Manly Warringah Sea Eagles.
-In round 20 of the 2017 NRL season, he made his NRL debut for the Sea Eagles against the St. George Illawarra Dragons, playing alongside his brother Darcy and scoring a try.
+In 2017, Lussick joined Manly.
+In round 20 of the 2017 NRL season, he made his NRL debut for Manly against the St. George Illawarra Dragons, playing alongside his brother Darcy and scoring a try.